FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 FreeBSD 13.0 brought some interesting changes to how credential refcounts are managed.
 Let’s explore them a little here.

-Taking and releasing references on credentials is a very common operation
+Taking and releasing references on credentials is a very common

-following changes were made to crhold
+overhead further, the following changes were made to

 :